7 Content Rules

 offer a chat option

 In digital, content rules (pulls rank) because it gets you seen, heard, and shared.
-Great content is how you engage with your current and potential clients.
+Engaging content is how you mix it up with your current and potential clients.

-Content that’s in sync with your readers needs and goals is content that rules.
+Content that rules the digital space is content that’s in sync with your readers needs and goals.

-Keep an eye on what pages are working for you, and which are not.
+Keep an eye on which pages are working for you, and which are not.

-Invite your readers to see behind the scenes.
+As you create engaging content, you might invite your readers to see behind the scenes.
 Share photos that give an insider view.
 Tell client stories.
 Ask great questions.
 Share ideas they can use.
-The best content engages.

 Engaging content causes readers to think their own thoughts, solve their own problems, and feel grateful to you for helping them get there.
 Engagement builds trust, and trust is the beginning of any great relationship.